Neldaaa/Renode-UART-Controller/README.md

 ```
 💡 Note: In the Renode Monitor window that appears, type start and press <kbd>Enter</kbd> to boot the MOS Operating System.

-###2️⃣ Step 2: Launch the Master ControllerOpen a separate terminal window and run:
+### 2️⃣ Step 2: Launch the Master Controller
+Open a separate terminal window and run:
 ```bash
 python controller.py
 ```